Villavu/Simba/Doc/sphinx/simbaref/extensions.rst

 So what happens when multiple extensions hook onto the same event/hook?

 The behaviour is currently defined, but prone to change in the near future.
-Currently simply all extensions are called.
-The order is simple the order they were loaded.
+Currently all extensions are called in the order they were loaded.

 The behaviour will probably change to something like the following:

-    In loading order, extensions are called with the proper hook.
-As soon as one extension returns something that is not equal to zero, it will bail and stop calling other events.
-Apart from not calling other events, the hook will not allow the action it is bound to.
+    In the order they were loaded, call any available extensions.
+The first extension to return non-zero terminates the calling loop.

 Pitfalls
 --------

-Extensions can be very dangerous in the sense that they run on the main thread of Simba, it is very simple to crash Simba or make it infinitely loop.
-There is no way to prevent this, so make sure to check what you're doing before you try your own (or someone else's extension)
+Extensions can be very dangerous in the sense that they run on the main thread of Simba, it is very easy to crash Simba or make it hang.
+There is no way to prevent this, so make sure to check what you're doing before you try your own (or someone else's) extension.